Travelport/travelport-uapi-tutorial/lesson_1-1.md

 {% endhighlight %}

-This error indicates that you have not set some "Java properties" (often done using the -D option from the command line) in your Run configuration.
-You access or create run configurations in Eclipse with "Run" then "Run Configuration..." from the primary Eclipse menubar.
-Here is a screenshot of how to configure your (and Lesson 1's) environment via the "Arguments" tab and supplying "VM arguments":
+This error indicates that you have not set some *Java properties* (often done using the -D option from the command line) in your Run configuration.
+You access or create run configurations in Eclipse with *Run* then *Run Configuration...* from the primary Eclipse menubar.
+Here is a screenshot of how to configure your environment via the *Arguments* tab and supplying *VM arguments*:

 <br/>
 <img src="images/runconfig.png">